DSC-Capstone/2024-25/index.md

 {: .green }
 **This is the student-facing course website for the 2024-25 offering of the capstone sequence.
 See [dsc-capstone.org](https://dsc-capstone.org) for more general information.**

 ** Note: This schedule is subject to change.
-We expect this schedule to stabilize by mid Sept for the Fall quarter and by mid-December for the Winter Quarter **
+We expect this schedule to stabilize by end Sept for the Fall quarter and by mid-January for the Winter Quarter **

 ### Fall 2024 Schedule